HyugaDev/tinybeans-project/README.md

 4. Customer want to see confirmation that I’ve paid for the product.

 ## Backend
-### ENV setup
-Please create a .env file in main directory, copy paste the .env.template into .env and replace the env variables according to your setup.
-Now, Build the Java project, it will run by default on port 8080

 ### Models
 1. Product
 2. Order